ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Lyrical.md

 # Lyrical to M-Turtle { #lyrical-to-m-turtle }

+## Migration Actions and Deprecations

+## New Features and Improvements

-## Static Layer Overlays Without Resizing the Master
+### Static Layer Overlays Without Resizing the Master

 [PR #6488](https://github.com/ros-navigation/navigation2/pull/6488) adds the Static Layer parameter `resize_master`, which defaults to `true`.
 Existing configurations require no changes: a Static Layer still resizes a non-rolling master costmap to match its incoming map.